rinogrego/Bone-Age-Assessment-Deployment-with-Flask/README.md

     python app.py
 ```
 6. To see the website navigate to your localhost from the browser (url: http://localhost:5000)

+## API
-7. If you want to check how to access the API and see how to structure the data to send as POST request, open test_request_api.py.
-You can run the following command from the terminal to see the example result which will be printed in the terminal (need to run step 5 first).
+If you want to check how to access the API and see how to structure the data to send as POST request, open test_request_api.py.
+You can run the following command from the terminal to see the example result which will be printed in the terminal (need to run the above instruction until step 5 first).
 ```
     python test_request_api.py
 ```